kolenaIO/kolena/docs/advanced-usage/uploading-activation-maps.md

 # :kolena-heatmap-20: Uploading Activation Maps

-As AI models advance and become more complex, humans can no longer understand the reasoning behind the decisions or predictions made by the AI.
-There are many advantages on understanding how our model had predicted a specific output, and the process called **Explainable AI** (XAI) can help AI scientists and developers comprehend and trust the model results.
-There are many explanation methods for different types of AI model architecture, and most of the popular techniques used in computer vision workflows output a map that highlights regions in an image that are relevant to the model output, and this map is called **activation map**.
+As models continue to grow larger and more complex, it is increasingly difficult to understand the reasoning behind their decisions or predictions.
+Understanding why a model produced a specific output is a process called **Explainable AI** (XAI) and can help data scientists and engineers comprehend and trust model results.

+There are many explanation methods for different model architectures.
+Most of the popular techniques used in computer vision workflows output a map that highlights regions in an image that are relevant to the model output.
+This map is called an **activation map**.

 <figure markdown>
   ![activation map](../assets/images/activation-map.png)